Hexive-UN-03/herder/README.md

 |---|---|---|---|---|---|
 | Wall-clock | 2.6 s | 2.7 s | 3.3 s | 4.7 s | 7.2 s |

-That's about 2.6 s of fixed cost whatever the cohort size, then roughly 0.5 s per additional 100 samples — the full cohort costs only 2.8× a single sample.
-Threading scales close to linearly up to the number of physical cores available and then degrades, so don't ask for more threads than you have cores.

 ## Development

 Built with [`{golem}`](https://thinkr-open.github.io/golem/).